Registering for an Australian Business Number

 You should apply for an ABN before you start receiving business-related income or expenses.
-It's important to remember that business expenses will likely come before income is accrued, so an ABN should be applied for sooner than later.
+It's important to remember that business expenses will likely come before income, so an ABN should be applied for sooner than later.

 Expenses may include:

 - Setting up social media accounts or websites

 - Applying for finance and obtaining insurance or licences